NiceGitTeam/Web/_posts/2025-03-14-startmate-launch-club.md

 I'm also excited about working alongside the other Launch Club founders.
 I've yet to see the full intake list, but have already made connections with some [very cool looking teams](https://www.heali.com/).

+Pre-work includes watching the [Stanford Uni / Y Combinator 'How to Start a Startup' lecture series](https://www.youtube.com/watch?v=CBYhVcO4WgI&list=PL5q_lef6zVkaTY_cT1k7qFNF2TidHCe-1&index=1).
+It's about 15 hours of densely packed advice, but based on the first few sessions, incredibly useful information.
+Many of the specific points have made their way into the 'standard' tech startup playbook, so it's cool to be going back close to the source.

 Over the next 8 weeks, I'll be:

 - Conducting in-depth interviews with creative teams about their collaboration challenges